anthonyloukinas/AWX-Promotion-Pipeline/README.md

 We've provided a base example called `vars/NA_development.yml`.

+Either modify this to your liking, or create a new one for use.
+All variables defined are required.

 ### Generate Base .awx-pipeline.yml

 If you want to generate the absolute minimum working project/job_template definitions in an .awx-pipeline.yml, use the `generate-pipeline.yml` provided playbook.